malikmoaz01/Fashnix-FYP/README.md

-# Final Year Project -  Ecom
+# Final Year Project -  Fashnix

 ## Project Overview
 This project is an E-commerce application that uses machine learning to provide product recommendations.
 The goal is to give users a personalized shopping experience.